 Car accessory tips

 New car dealers often offer a vast range of extras at the point of sale.
 Some will be genuine factory accessories - supplied, approved and guaranteed by the vehicle’s manufacturer.
 Others will be offered by the dealer.
 These have no connection with the vehicle manufacturer and won’t be covered by the vehicle’s warranty.
+Nor will any damage they may cause to the car be covered by the car manufacturer's warranty.

 Factory fitted extras or options